-Generic Name: Levothyroxine Tablets (LEE voe thye ROX een)
+Generic Name: Levothyroxine Tablets (lee voe thye ROKS een)

 - Do not use Synthroid (levothyroxine tablets) to treat obesity or for weight loss.
-Very bad and sometimes deadly side effects may happen with this medicine if it is taken in large doses or with other drugs for weight loss.
+Very bad and sometimes deadly side effects may happen with Synthroid (levothyroxine tablets) if it is taken in large doses or with other drugs for weight loss.
 Talk with the doctor.

 Uses of Synthroid:

 - It is used to add thyroid hormone to the body.

 - It is used to manage thyroid cancer.